froots/froots.github.io/_services/tech-lead-coaching.md

 * You can ask for your money back at any time in the first 30 days, no questions asked.
 After that, no refunds for any reason.
 * You can skip a month if you are unexpectedly off work for illness or bereavement, but not for vacation or because you're busy.

+## Some example themes

+Our coaching sessions can be about anything, but I typically help students with technical and team leadership aspects of front-end product development.
+For example:

+* Front-end product development practices
+* Development team leadership
+* Front-end leadership across multiple teams
+* Team structures and working patterns
+* Agile and lean practices
+* Hiring and retention
+* Staff mentoring and development approaches
+* Product architecture planning
+* Working with other leaders

 ## Pricing

 __Option 1: Monthly session__ - £750 per month or £3,900 for six months